 Photo: the legendary Boston Symphony Principal Trumpet Charles Schlueter discusses an orchestral excerpt with a FEMUSC professional participant.

 Over 1000 kids have attended these programs since their inception, who invariably seek SCAR and other music schools for continuing studies after FEMUSC ends.
-This has resulted in a welcome wave of development in the local community, feeding the Jaraguá do Sul Philharmonic (now under the Music Direction of FEMUSC faculty conductor André dos Santos) and spawning greater public interest in both FEMUSC and SCAR, who are now joint partners in fundraising and activities yearlong.
+This has resulted in a welcome wave of development in the local community, feeding the Jaraguá do Sul Philharmonic (now under the Music Direction of FEMUSC faculty conductor André dos Santos) and spawning greater public interest in both FEMUSC and SCAR.

 Photo: students at Little FEMUSC learn the basics of string instruments and perform their first "orchestra concert" within two weeks.
 The experience leads many to seek music lessons after the festival season ends.